 For the third consecutive year, Essential has been named to Newsweek's list of America's Most Responsible Companies.
-We are honored to be recognized for our commitments to operational excellence, environmental stewardship, and sustainable business practices and are excited to continue in our role as an industry leader validated by a high say-on-pay approval vote in our last three years of shareholder voting.
-We continue to adhere to those executive compensation design principles while adjusting the program as needed to address current trends and challenges.
-For example, with the acquisition
+We are honored to be recognized for our commitments to operational excellence, environmental stewardship, and sustainable business practices and are excited to continue in our role as an industry leader.